 What Is AP Psychology Equivalent to, and Who Can Take It?

 AP Psychology is considered equivalent to an introductory course on psychology taught in the first year of college.
 The curriculum for AP Psych introduces students to the systematic and scientific study of behavior and mental processes.
-The course covers fundamental concepts and theories that have shaped animal and human behavior studies.
+The course covers fundamental concepts and theories that have shaped studies of animal and human behavior.

-As an AP Psychology student, you'll explore key concepts and theories associated with the biological bases of behavior, sensation and perception, learning and cognition, psychological disorders, and social psychology.
+As an AP Psychology student, you'll explore key concepts and theories associated with the biological bases of behavior, cognition, development and learning, social psychology, personality, and much more.
 This course will familiarize you with the research methods and statistics used to evaluate psychological hypotheses.
 Unlike most AP courses, there are no prerequisites for AP Psychology.
 All you need is curiosity, an openness to learning about experiments, concepts, and theories, and a bit of dedication to master the course!

 Before exploring AP Psychology's course concepts and units, let's look at a few questions students often have about the AP Psych course and exam.